-Any time you fill a prescription medication at the pharmacy, the bag (or box if you prefer mail order) containing your medication will also include a package insert.
-The package insert contains important information such as how to take the medication, what side effects you may experience and other important safety information:
+Any time a prescription medication is filled at the pharmacy, the bag (or mail order box) containing the medication always includes a package insert (aka PI).
+The package insert contains important information such as how to take the medication, how ofter, what side effects you may experience and other important safety information.

-ARTHRITIS Do not stretch joints with extreme articulation or weight-bearing such 1-leg balancing poses.
-Avoid pressure postures that cause any pain.
+Do not stretch joints with extreme articulation or weight-bearing such 1-leg balancing poses.
+Avoid pressure postures that cause pain.

-MENSTRUATION Women are able to practice but it is recommended they rest during the 1st few days of flow; avoid inversions or vigorous breathing exercises for the entire cycle
+Women are able to practice.
+However, it is recommended to rest during the 1st few days of flow; avoid inversions or vigorous breathing exercises for the entire cycle

-PAIN Pain is your body trying to communicate with you that some thing is off and can be a symptom of underlying health conditions.
+Pain is the body trying to communicate something is off and can be a symptom of underlying health conditions.
 Yoga can be a good treatment for chronic pain but consult with a physician prior to starting a yoga practice.

-SEVERE MENTAL DISORDERS schizophrenia or bipolar disorders Relaxation, meditation & intensive breathing exercises should be practiced in concert with professional treatment.
+schizophrenia or bipolar disorders: Relaxation, meditation & intensive breathing exercises should be practiced in concert with professional treatment.

 The Principles and Practice of Yoga and Healthcare ~ Sat Bir Singh Khalsa